mirosuav/Modular-Monolith-Sample/Readme.md

 - Uses Registration/Login with JWT Bearer authentication scheme
 - Replaced MongoDB based outbox pattern with SqlServer based
 - Use client generate incrementa UUIDv7 as guids see `RiverBooks.SharedKernel.Extensions.Uuid7` class
+- Simplify events, no need to have separate DomainEvents and IntegrationEvents as we are not using DDD
+- Implement Integration tests with Docker db

 TODO:
 - Separate Modules IoC i.e. each modules has its own ServiceProvider, Logger etc
 - Use strongly typed Ids, so instead `Guid UserId` define a typed `record struct UserId(Guid Value)` and use `UserId Id`
-- Simplify events, no need to have separate DomainEvents and IntegrationEvents as we are not using DDD
 - Use MediatR in modules internally but Service Bus to communicate between modules
 - Use https://www.keycloak.org/ as IdentityProvider
 - Check Seq for OpenTelemetry